TangoYankee/fizzbuzztime/README.md

 Additionally, the start and stop buttons were flagged by the [Wave Accessibility Tool](https://wave.webaim.org/) for having low contrast.
 This could be resolved by increasing the contrasting between the font and background, or increasing the default font size.

+## Testing note
+When configuring the tests of Timer component, some of the initial runs indicated there was a possible memory leak caused by the `setInterval` and `rollingTimer` functions:
+> Warning: Can't perform a React state update on an unmounted component.
+This is a no-op, but it indicates a memory leak in your application.
+To fix, cancel all subscriptions and asynchronous tasks in the componentWillUnmount method.

+In the source code, these memory leaks were already addressed by clearing the interval in `CompomentWillUnmount`.
+Manual testing appears to confirm this.

+Once the tests were fully configured with the correct intervals, the errors could be not be reproduced.
+Ultimately, it does not appear to affect the production build and is limited to the narrow testing conditions.
+However, I would want to continue monitoring for performance issues associated with memory leaks.